+Exports and production are showing signs of resuming an uptrend.
 Business fixed investment has started to pick up.
 The employment and income situation has remained severe, but the degree of severity has eased somewhat.
 As for private consumption, demand for some goods has suffered a reverse after the sharp increase seen previously.
-Housing investment is showing signs of picking up.
-On the other hand, exports have been somewhat weak and public investment is declining.
-With these developments in demand both at home and abroad, production has declined slightly.
+Housing investment has started to pick up.
+On the other hand, public investment is declining.

-Japan's economy is expected to gradually overcome the deceleration in the pace of improvement and return to a moderate recovery path.
+Japan's economy is expected to emerge from the current deceleration phase and return to a moderate recovery path.

-Exports are expected to increase moderately again, reflecting the improvement in overseas economic conditions.
+Exports are expected to increase moderately, reflecting the improvement in overseas economic conditions.
 Private consumption is expected to pick up again as the reverse following the sharp increase in demand becomes less pronounced.
 Meanwhile, signs of picking up in business fixed investment are expected to gradually become more evident as the improvement in corporate profits continues.
 However, with firms' persistent sense of excessive capital stock, the pace of improvement in business fixed investment is likely to remain moderate.
-In these circumstances, production is expected to resume a moderate increasing trend.
+In these circumstances, production is expected to increase modestly.

-On the price front, the three-month rate of change in domestic corporate goods prices is rising moderately, mainly due to the increase in international commodity prices.
-Consumer prices (excluding fresh food) are declining on a year-on-year basis due to the substantial slack in the economy as a whole, but the slowing trend in the pace of decline has continued.
+On the price front, the three-month rate of change in domestic corporate goods prices is rising, mainly due to the increase in international commodity prices.
+The year-on-year rate of decline in consumer prices (excluding fresh food) has continued to slow as a trend, while the substantial slack remains in the economy as a whole.

-1 This report is based on data and information available at the time of the Bank of Japan Monetary Policy Meeting held on January 24 and 25, 2011.
+1 This report is based on data and information available at the time of the Bank of Japan Monetary Policy Meeting held on February 14 and 15, 2011.

-Domestic corporate goods prices are expected to be on an uptrend for the time being, reflecting movements in international commodity prices.
-The year-on-year pace of decline in consumer prices is expected to slow as a trend as the aggregate supply and demand balance improves gradually.
+Domestic corporate goods prices are expected to continue rising for the time being, reflecting movements in international commodity prices.
+The year-on-year rate of decline in consumer prices is expected to slow as a trend as the aggregate supply and demand balance improves gradually.

-The weighted average of the overnight call rate has been slightly below the 0.1 percent level.
-Interest rates on term instruments have declined somewhat as a whole.
+The weighted average of the overnight call rate has generally been slightly below the 0.1 percent level, and interest rates on term instruments have been more or less unchanged.
 Meanwhile, the value of the yen against the U.S. dollar, long-term interest rates, and stock prices have remained at more or less the same levels as last month.